Debenham: History

 In November 2020, filming on the thriller movie Confession started at Debenham Church.
 The film stars Colm Meaney.

+St Mary's Arts Exhibition started in 1976 and runs each year during the summer.

 Village facilities

 Village amenities and facilities include a post office, library, pharmacy, doctors' surgery, osteopath, a police station and fire station, cafes, a supermarket, a newsagents, green grocers, butcher, baker, florist and antiques dealer, and hardware and pottery outlets.
-There is currently one pub, the Woolpack; though it is hoped the Angel and Red Lion will be reopening soon.

-St Mary's Arts Exhibition started in 1976 and runs each year during the summer.
-There is also a yearly fete on High Street.
+There are currently two pubs, the Woolpack and the Debenham Lion.

 Football

-The local football club, Debenham LC is based at the village's leisure centre, and plays in Division One of the Eastern Counties League.
+The local football club, Debenham LC is based at the village's leisure centre and plays in Division One of the Eastern Counties League.

 Schools

 Debenham High School first opened in 1964 on Gracechurch Street and caters for 650 pupils aged 11–16.
 Debenham also has a primary school, Sir Robert Hitcham CEVAP School, for ages 5–11 on School Corner.